marcosx86/LXC-Web-Panel/README.rst

 2. edit it
 3. start lwp service as root ``service lwp start``

-Your lwp panel is not at http://localhost:5000/ and default username and password are admin/admin.
+Your lwp panel is now at http://localhost:5000/ and default username and password are admin/admin.

 SSL configuration
 ^^^^^^^^^^^^^^^^^